Mixed martial arts competition for children: World Championships for Youth

 The first World MMA championships for youth occurred in August 2019 in Rome, Italy.
-26 nations and 253 youth fighters participating with the United States beat out Ukraine and Russia for the first place national team.
+26 nations and 253 youth fighters participated, with the United States beating out Ukraine and Russia for the first place national team.
 Due to the COVID epidemic, no world championships was held in 2020.
 2021 saw 331 athletes from 23 nations compete at the IMMAF youth Worlds in Sofia, Bulgaria with Ukraine, Russia and USA placing as the top teams.
 The 2022 World Championships had 479 athletes from 42 nations with Ukraine, United States and Tajikistan placing as top teams.

 Since its inception many media sources have covered the sport to include: